VUB-HYDR/REVUB/README.md

 * Suitable mixes of hydro, solar and wind power to maximise load-following under user-defined constraints;
 * Reliable operating rules for hydropower reservoirs to enable this load-following across wet- and dry-year conditions;
-* Hourly to decadally resolved hydro, solar and wind power generation.
+* Hourly to decadally resolved hydro, solar and wind power generation and dispatch.

 # 2. Installation
 ---